 - Moisturize immediately.
-Apply a cream (preferable to lotion) right after bathing while your skin is still moist.
+Apply a cream or balm or ointment (preferable to lotion) right after bathing while your skin is still moist.
 This will make bathing a moisturizing experience, rather than a drying experience for your skin.
 When you let your skin become completely dry after washing, some of the skin’s natural moisture is lost through evaporation.
 Apply cream throughout the day as needed.

 Consequences of Dry Skin

 In some people, areas of seriously dry skin can lead to inflammation of the skin called dermatitis.
 When dermatitis is present, your dermatologist may prescribe a corticosteroid cream or ointment (cortisone).
 The corticosteroid cream is applied to the affected areas to treat the problem.
 Discontinue when the dermatitis clears up.
 The use of a moisturizing lotion or cream should be continued to help avoid recurrences.
 Keeping your skin well moisturized should improve dry skin.

 The object of treatment is rehydration of the skin.
 This is done with a good soak (three to five minutes) in plain water.
 The water should not be too hot, just comfortably warm.
 Little to no soap should be used.
 A cleanser is preferred such as Cetaphil or CeraVe cleanser; if a soap bar is preferred, CeraVe hydrating cleansing bar is best.

 After the soak, while the skin is moist, a lubricant is needed.
 This is applied after patting the skin to remove the excess water but must go on while the skin is still moist.
 Excellent lubricants include Cliniderm cream, Lipikar Baume, Exomega cream, Eucerin Complete Repair and XeraCalm A.D among others.
 Consider adding bath oil to your baths (e.g. A-Derma), but be careful not to slip.